This page is being revised. Bebtelovimab is not currently authorized to treat COVID-19 in the United States. See this FDA announcement for details.

 - Anti-SARS-CoV-2 mAbs should be administered in a setting where severe hypersensitivity reactions, such as anaphylaxis, can be managed.
 Patients should be monitored for at least 1 hour after the injection.

-- See Prioritization of Anti-SARS-CoV-2 Therapies for the Treatment and Prevention of COVID-19 When There Are Logistical or Supply Constraints for the Panel’s recommendations in situations where therapies for the treatment of mild to moderate COVID-19, including anti-SARS-CoV-2 mAbs, cannot be offered to all eligible patients.
+- See Prioritization of Anti-SARS-CoV-2 Therapies for the Treatment COVID-19 in Nonhospitalized Patients When There Are Logistical Constraints for the Panel’s recommendations in situations where therapies for the treatment of mild to moderate COVID-19, including anti-SARS-CoV-2 mAbs, cannot be offered to all eligible patients.

 - Data are limited on the combined use of antiviral agents and anti-SARS-CoV-2 mAbs for the treatment of nonhospitalized patients with COVID-19.
 Clinical trials are needed to determine whether this combination therapy has a role in the treatment of COVID-19.